ml-energy/kareus/README.md

-# Kareus OSDI ’26 Artifact Evalutation
+# Kareus OSDI ’26 Artifact Evaluation

 Artifact release for the paper **"Kareus: Joint Reduction of Dynamic and Static Energy in Large Model Training"**.